-Engage drive wheels before driving.
-Disengage drive wheels for towing.

-c.
+The Left/Right lever positions also Raises or Lowers the steering wheel, when the toggle switch is in position.
+See Figure 24 c.
 Axle Raise/Lower Lever:

-This lever moves the drive axle and steering wheel together, which raises/lowers the drive-over deck.

-- Remember: Insert the Axle Locking Pin before driving or towing the conveyor. - Remove the pin to lower the deck. - See Figure 14 - d.
-Containment Flap Raise/Lower Lever: Raises and lowers the containment flaps with this lever. - e.
-Ball valves at the steering wheel: - Leave the valves open for normal on-site operation the conveyor. - Close the valves to lock the steering wheel in raised position for towing behind a vehicle.
+This lever moves the drive axle, which also moves one end of the drive-over deck.
+Remember: Insert the Axle Locking Pin before driving or towing the conveyor.
+Remove the Pin to lower the deck.

+Raising and lowering the axle and the steering wheel are two separate actions.

+d.
+Flap Raise/Lower Lever: Raises and lowers the containment flaps with this lever.